FOR IMMEDIATE RELEASE

 Young Harris College Announces Clay Dotson Open Golf Tournament Champions

-YOUNG HARRIS, Ga. – The annual Clay Dotson Open golf tournament to benefit student scholarships at Young Harris College was held on Friday, May 18, at Brasstown Valley Resort.
+YOUNG HARRIS, Ga. – The annual Clay Dotson Open golf tournament to benefit student scholarships at Young Harris College was recently held on May 20 at Brasstown Valley Resort.
 Approximately 140 players enjoyed morning and afternoon flights followed by an awards ceremony.

 Prize categories included overall winners for each flight as well as second and third place for each flight, longest drive, closest to the pin and closest putt.
 The tournament also featured an Alumni Team Challenge in which a prize was awarded to the team of four YHC alumni with the lowest score.

 Prizes for the tournament were awarded as follows:

 Flight 1 Winner: Roger Miller, Debra Patterson, Wade Patterson, Stan Woodard

 Flight 2 Winner: Adam Cohen, Jimmy Filler, Richard Oates

 Flight 1 Second Place: Cary Cox, Daniel Davenport, Larry Garrett, Lamar Paris

 Flight 2 Second Place: Brett Butler, Paul Butler, Kurt Momand, Mark Stancil

 Flight 1 Third Place: Gene Clopton, Clay Dotson, Drew Dotson, Tony Wade